About the Americana Festival

 The festival is funded by significant contributions from both the city and township governments and by cash and in-kind donations from area businesses and institutions.
 The festival now includes a mile long, 90-minute parade with more than 100 units, a street fair with more than 300 arts and crafts booths, an antique and classic car and truck show which attracts more than 150 vehicles, a special cost-free area just for children at Benham's Grove, a scholarship program, a 5K family run with more than 1,200 runners of all ages and physical abilities participating, entertainment and fireworks.

 The City of Centerville, the Washington Township Recreation Center, the Centerville-Washington Park District and the Centerville-Washington Township Historical Society sponsor several additional activities.
-The festival is capped off with entertainment and fireworks at the Centerville High School football stadium.
+The festival is preceded the night before with entertainment and fireworks at the Centerville High School football stadium.

 More than 75,000 people attend the festival each year, with over 100 volunteers assisting in the activities.